KILTprotocol/specifications/docs/did/kilt-published-credential-collection-v1.md

 }
 ```

-The example above indicates that the subject has published a collection of KILT credentials that can be obtained by retrieving the resource at the URI indicated by the `serviceEndpoint` property.
+The URIs in the service endpoint must each point to a resource that is retrievable with a GET request.

-This specification defined the expected structure of the resource pointed at by a service endpoint of type `KiltPublishedCredentialCollectionV1` as being **a list of 0 or more elements** having the structure of a KILT credential:
+The expected structure of the resource returned by the service endpoint must be **a list of 0 or more elements** of KILT credential objects:

 ```json
 [